South High Alumni and Friends

 Update-Oct 20, 2025

 The SHAFI Executive Board once again voted to dedicate this year’s Colorado Gives Day donations (December 9, 2025) to the Giving Grocery, continuing our strong commitment to supporting South students in need.
-We’re thrilled to share that one of our generous alumni has contributed an incredible $5,000 gift—to be donated in full to the Giving Grocery.
+We’re thrilled to share that one of our generous alumni has contributed an incredible $5,000 gift AGAIN THIS YEAR—to be donated in full to the Giving Grocery.
 SHAFI will add to her gift with funds received through Colorado Gives Day and any additional directed donations received through our website or by mail.

 A Note of Thanks from Our NASA Team

-We are so proud of the incredible group of South High students who recently traveled to NASA (with SHAFI’s help) to present their project.
+We are so proud of the incredible group of South High students who recently traveled to NASA (with SHAFI’s help) to present their project in the spring of ’25.
 Their hard work, creativity, and teamwork represented our school in the very best way.

 The team asked us to share this special thank you note with all of you—our alumni and friends—who continue to support and encourage South High students as they reach for the stars.